Bureau of Indian Education (BIE)

-Native American children, living on tribal lands, are afforded the same services through public school preschool special education programs (SEAs and LEAs) and early intervention programs (through each state's lead agency for Part C and Part B [ages 3 through 5]) as all other children residing in that state.
+Native American children, living on tribal lands, are afforded the same services through public school preschool special education programs (SEAs and LEAs) and early intervention programs (through each state's lead agency for Part C and Part B, Section 619 of IDEA as all other children residing in that state.

-With respect to the unique status of tribal lands and Native American children on those lands, the US Department of Education provides funds to the Department of the Interior, Bureau of Indian Education (BIE) to be distributed to eligible tribes to assist states in serving young children with disabilities (Birth through 5): Part C [Payments to Indians (Use of funds) 303.731(b)] and Part B [Payment for Education and Services (for Indian Children with Disabilities Aged 3-5); PL108-46 Section 611 (2)(h)(4)].
+With respect to the unique status of tribal lands and Native American children on those lands, the US Department of Education provides funds to the Department of the Interior, Bureau of Indian Education (BIE) to be distributed to eligible tribes to assist states in serving young children with disabilities (Birth through 5): Part C (34 CFR §303.731) and Part B (34 CFR §300.712).
 These funds have been used for tribal early intervention supports and have facilitated many state and local collaborations.

 This BIE Brochure on Infant, Toddler and Preschool services (2011) describes the use of funds that are distributed from the Office of Special Education Programs to tribes, tribal organizations, or consortia.

-The ECTA Center, in collaboration with the BIE and the Regional Resource Center Program (RRCP), provides these resources to those serving young Native American children with disabilities (birth through age 5) and their families.
-On this site we feature models of collaboration among state, local and tribal entities and resources to support future collaborations.
+The ECTA Center, in collaboration with the BIE, provides these resources to those serving young Native American children with disabilities (birth through age 5) and their families.

 Early Intervention and Preschool Education Services for Children who live on Reservations with BIE Funded Programs (2013)